Serbian Militia: Great Turkish War (1686–99)

-On August 29, 1689 Serbian Militia under the command of Pavle Nestorović as a vanguard unit of the Habsburg army were victorious against a vanguard unit of the Ottoman army during the Battle of Batočina.
-On 4 October 1689 Nestorović was appointed as commander of all units of Serbian Militia in Serbia.
+On 29 August 1689 the Militia under the command of Pavle Nestorović as a Habsburg vanguard unit were victorious against an Ottoman vanguard unit during the Battle of Batočina.
+On 4 October 1689 Nestorović was appointed supreme commander of all militia units in Serbia.

 Jovan Monasterlija, who was appointed as captain of Serbian Militia in 1690, recruited Serbs into his units in the summer of 1690 on the southern border of the Austrian Empire.
-During the Battle of Slankamen on August 19, 1691, Serbian Militia with 10,000 Serbs under the command of Jovan Monasterlija participated in the important victory over Ottoman forces.
-When Austrian forces supported by Serbian Militia captured Oradea from Ottomans in the spring of 1692, the seat of the Serbian Militia's headquarter became Baja.
-As reward for the important part he played during the Battle of Zenta, Jovan Tekelija was appointed as Captain of Serbian Militia in Arad in 1698.
+During the Battle of Slankamen on August 19, 1691, the 10,000-strong militia under the command of Monasterlija participated in the important victory over Ottoman forces.
+When Austrian forces supported by the militia captured Oradea in the spring of 1692, the seat of the Serbian Militia's headquarter became Baja.
+As a reward for his importance in the Battle of Zenta, Jovan Tekelija was appointed captain of the Serbian Militia in Arad in 1698.

 The Austrian Empire had intentions to reduce the power and importance of Serbian Militia and its military and religious leaders by dividing it to smaller units and sending them to different distant parts of the Empire.
 Monasterlija's rank was changed from Serbian vice-voivode and Chief of the Serbian Nation to Rascian obercaptain.
 Because of the constant Ottoman threat such plans were never fully implemented.

-After the Treaty of Karlowitz (1699)

-After the Habsburg monarchy signed the Treaty of Karlowitz in 1699, Serbs who settled the Military Frontier began to lose their hopes to recapture Serbia from Ottomans and to return to their homes they left during the Great Serb Migration.
-Since they were subjected to continuous attempts of authorities to Catholicize them or to remove their privileges including their rights to own arable land, members of Serbian Militia began to consider migration to Russian Empire.

-In 1704 Monasterlija's Serbian Militia was defeated in the battle with Rákóczi's rebels near Baja and many Serbs escaped from the town.
-Serbian Militia had important role in the struggle against Rákóczi's rebels.
-Austrian government supported privileged position of the Serbian Militia which they perceived as counterweight to separatist aspirations of Hungarian officials and well trained and cheap military force which could be used to fight against Ottomans or other enemy.
-From the same reasons, Hungarian officials had hostile relation toward Serbian Militia.